-5.4.2.1 Customers who use the Web Co-location service only.
+5.4.2.1 CUSTOMERS WHO USE THE WEB CO-LOCATION SERVICE ONLY.

 By definition, there is only one way of access via Web Co-Location, comprising two 1Gbps UTP cables.
-Each cable is connected to a different device in BM&FBOVESPA's data center so as to assure high availability of physical resources and network equipment.
+Each cable is connected to a different device at B3's data center to assure high availability of physical resources and network equipment.

-From the logical standpoint, the two connections to the trading bridge networks are point-to-point with IP addressing parameters supplied by BM&FBOVESPA and /30 netmasks.
-The BGP protocol configuration is enabled on the bridging perimeter for connecting the institution's environment to BM&FBOVESPA's trading network.
+From the logical standpoint, the two connections to the trading bridge networks are point-to-point with IP addressing parameters supplied by B3 and /30 netmasks.
+The BGP protocol configuration is enabled on the bridging perimeter for connecting the institution's environment to B3B3's trading network.